-The watershed moment comes almost two decades after the first commercial discovery of oil was made in Uganda on January 6, 2006 and six years since the first Production Licenses (PLs) were issued.
+The watershed moment comes almost two decades after the first commercial discovery of oil was made in Uganda on January 6, 2006 and eleven years since the first Production License (PL) was issued.

 It also comes less than a year after the announcement of the Final Investment Decision (FID) for Uganda’s oil and gas projects on February 1, 2022, which unlocked the inflow of US$15 billion into the country’s economy.

 Announcing the planned launch last week, Ruth Nankabirwa, the Minister of Energy and Mineral Development, said the development plan for the Kingfisher field includes the onshore drilling of 31 wells from four well pads.
 The deepest well is over seven kilometres deep.